Analytical procedure validation based on product specification done right (USP 1033)

 – that lognormality (although hardly visible) is taken into account, etc.

-The graph also can be made interactive (cf. here) so the analyst can adjust various components such as the production process, procedure performance characteristics (locally or globally), confidence levels of the tolerance intervals, etc. and gain immediate feedback on its effect in routine use.
+The graph also can be made interactive (cf. here) so the analyst can adjust various components such as the product specifications, the production process, and procedure performance characteristics (locally or globally) and gain immediate feedback on its effect in routine use.
 This allows the analyst to find the best way (in terms of effort versus impact) to make the procedure fit for its purpose.

-PS And yes, all this can also be applied to ICH Q2(R2) by using a measurement model that is based on the normal distribution.
+PS And yes, this methodology can be used within a larger framework of Integrated Process Modeling (IMP) and all this can also be applied to assays in general governed by ICH Q2(R2) by using a measurement model that is based on the normal distribution.